grnet/synnefo/docs/cyclades.rst

 Ganeti cluster using Ganeti's Remote API (RAPI).
 The administrator can expand the infrastructure dynamically by adding new Ganeti clusters to reach datacenter scale.
-Cyclades knows nothing about low-level VM management operations, e.g., handling of VM creations, migrations among physical nodes, and handling of node downtimes; the design and implementation of the end-user API is orthogonal to VM handling at the backend.
+Cyclades knows nothing about low-level VM management operations, e.g., the handling of VM creations, migrations among physical nodes and node downtimes; the design and implementation of the end-user API is orthogonal to VM handling at the backend.

 There are two distinct, asynchronous paths in the interaction between Synnefo and Ganeti.
 The `effect` path is activated in response to a user request;